ironbar/arc25/docs/modeling/Iteration_23_ttt_BARC_v2.md

 - When loading unsloth at the top of the script, speed improves to 0.615 samples per second
 - Removing dropout from LoRA improves the speed to 0.629 samples per second
 - Not using liger kernel seems to slow down to 0.618, but change is small3
+- Using 8 bit quantization instead of 4 bit gets 0.605 samples per second
+- Using an unquantized model improves the speed to 0.672 samples per second, 43% faster than the baseline.

 So far we are seeing an speedup of 34% and a 50% reduction in VRAM usage when using unsloth.
 It might be possible to trade that VRAM reduction for speed.